Fast calculation of Gaussian Process multiple-fold cross-validation residuals and their covariances: Some consequences in GP model fitting

-Hence the advantages found for $\widehat{\sigma}^2_{\text{LOO}}$ in \cite{Bachoc2013} in the case of model misspecification come at the price of neglecting covariances and hence possible redundancies between leave-one-out residuals, yet attempting to address this issue by naturally accounting for those covariances within the criterion leads to the maximum likelihood estimator, known to enjoy optimality properties in the well-specified case of the considered settings but to be potentially suboptimal otherwise.
+so that setting this modified criterion to $1$ would plainly result in $\widehat{\sigma}^2_{\widetilde{\text{LOO}}}=\frac{1}{n} \Z^{\top} R^{-1} \Z=\widehat{\sigma}^2_{\text{ML}}$ Hence the advantages found for $\widehat{\sigma}^2_{\text{LOO}}$ in \cite{Bachoc2013} in the case of model misspecification come at the price of neglecting covariances and hence possible redundancies between leave-one-out residuals, yet attempting to address this issue by naturally accounting for those covariances within the criterion leads to the MLE, known to enjoy optimality properties in the well-specified case of the considered settings but to be potentially suboptimal otherwise.
 We will see next that this is not the only instance where modifying LOO in order to account for residual covariances leads back to MLE.